Best of Cream

 Best of Cream is a compilation album of material recorded from 1966 to 1968 by the rock band Cream and released shortly after their disbanding.
 It was originally released by Cream's U.S. label Atco (Atlantic) Records (catalog no. SD 33-291) and was available on that label during the years 1969–1972.
 It got a UK release later in 1969 on Polydor Records, who also issued the album in other territories outside the U.S. The album was briefly reissued in the U.S. in 1977 by RSO/Polydor, to whom U.S. distribution rights for Cream's recordings had reverted by that time.
+The album was reissued in 1980 in Germany by RSO.
 A re-release was pressed in 2014 by Polydor on 180g vinyl (catalog no. 535 113-8).

 Best of Cream was noteworthy upon its release as the first American record to contain Cream's studio recording of "Spoonful".
 Although included in international versions of Cream's 1966 debut album Fresh Cream, the song was deleted from Atco's initial U.S. release of the album, and replaced with the band's first hit single "I Feel Free".
 U.S. reissues of Fresh Cream contain both songs.

+The cover art is by American visual artist Jim Dine which featured a drawing of colored vegetables, including pumpkins and cucumbers, with the word "eggplant" under a drawing of that vegetable.

 The album peaked at on the U.S. Billboard 200 album chart in July 1969. and reached on the UK album charts.
 It was certified Gold by the RIAA.